3 ways Facebook might change Instagram now that its cofounders are out

 Instagram’s News Feed faces different challenges than Facebook’s.
 Fake news is still a problem, but less rampant on Instagram simply given that the platform has fewer users.
 Bullying, however, is a growing issue, one that’s particularly worrisome given Instagram’s younger audience.
 Last year, the company added a filter that users could add to hide offensive comments, and a filter this year that purports to hide comments that “attack a person’s well-being or health.”

-At a time when Facebook is being increasingly viewed by its own users as a breeding ground for toxic discourse, Instagram could be an important testing ground to determine what it takes to build and maintain a News Feed with a healthier perception.
+At a time when Facebook is being increasingly viewed by its own users as a breeding ground for toxic discourse, Instagram could be an important testing ground to determine what it takes to build and maintain a News Feed that promotes healthier conversations.